Praise him sun and moon; praise him all you stars above.

 It may seem surprising for something so New Age to come from the most traditional wine culture, but biodynamie is also as ancient as it is trendy.
 For better or worse, it is rooted in the same primordial science that dates from the music of the spheres.
 It incorporates the same perceptive tracking of the stars and seasons once done from Mayan pyramids and Stonehenge.
 Although imbued with spirituality by these progenitors, it was also the beginning of the scientific method of observable effects and the deliberate measure of time, applied in part to agriculture.
 There is nothing to stop the winemaker, like the Psalmist, from observing a spiritual panegyric in the ticking clock of the natural world.

-But when all is said and done, the ultimate question is whether biodynamie really produces better grapes.
-For that, the proof is in the glass.
-Taste some for yourself and see if it deepens the mystery of the wine.
+But when all is said and done, after the soil is nourished, the insects are sated and abated, and Jupiter aligns with Mars, Janes and Fox agree that the ultimate question is whether biodynamie really produces better grapes.
+For that, the proof is in the wine and the mind — the ineffable imprint a vintage leaves on the taste buds and how that lingers in memory.